-The group organises regional events and seminars throughout the country, for those teaching sociology to develop and share ideas and strategies, with invaluable networking opportunities.
-Some of the speakers' presentations from recent seminars are downloadable from our Archive section.
+The group organises events and seminars throughout the country that are ideal for those teaching sociology to develop and share ideas and strategies.
+They also provide invaluable networking opportunities.
+Some of the speakers' presentations from recent seminars are available from our Archive section.

-Promotions encouraging student participation are organised by the group and rolled out nationally, these are extremely popular and valued by teachers and pupils alike.
+The group organises national promotions encouraging student participation.
+These are extremely popular with teachers and pupils alike.
 For an example, visit the Competition section and see the BSA National Sixth Form Sociology Competition.

-The Sociology Teacher journal is available to members and is a useful academic resource published as an online downloadable file three times a year (Spring, Summer and Winter).
-It is aimed at a wide readership mostly consisting of those who teach sociology at school and FE levels.
-The Sociology Teacher focuses on a wide range of areas, themes, news topics and current affairs relating to teaching sociology.
-As such, it acts as both a very popular resource and a newsletter within which contemporary issues are highlighted and examined.
+The Sociology Teacher journal is available to members and is a useful academic resource published three times a year (Spring, Summer and Winter) and available to download.
+The Sociology Teacher focuses on a wide range of areas, themes, news topics and current affairs.
+It is both a popular resource and a newsletter within which contemporary issues are highlighted and examined.
 Members are invited to submit articles for publication in the Journal, for further details please visit the Journal section.

-Discover Sociology, a leaflet produced by the BSA, is a new learning resource designed to help raise the profile of sociology and inspire more students to consider the discipline as a career choice.
+Discover Sociology, a leaflet produced by the BSA, is a new learning resource designed to help raise the profile of sociology and inspire more students to consider the discipline as a career.
 For further information please visit the Resources section.